Table of Contents

 The true reach of your PPC campaign may surprise you.
 With the help of segmentation, your PPC campaign will produce high-quality leads.

-How to Start a Google PPC Ad Campaign
+How to Start a Google Ad Campaign

 So, you’ve decided that you want to start running PPC ads to supplement your law firm SEO campaign.
 Great!

-Here’s a step-by-step guide to help you get your Google Ads up, running, and optimized:
+Before you implement your PPC campaign, here’s a step-by-step guide to help you get your Google Ads up, running, and optimized:

 Create a New Campaign & Choose a Goal